MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/project-tracking.md

 ## Effort tracking view

 The **Effort tracking** view tracks the progress of tasks in the schedule.
-It compares the actual effort hours that have been spent on a task to the planned effort hours for that task.
+It compares the actual effort hours spent on a task to the task's planned effort hours.
 PSA uses the following formulas to calculate the tracking metrics:

 - Progress percentage = Actual effort spent to date ÷ Planned effort for the task
 - Estimate to complete (ETC) = Planned effort – Actual effort spent to date